What is a gastropexy?

 -

-Risk for GDV increases with age, but older dogs have the same chance of survival as younger dogs with urgent treatment and surgery
+While the risk for GDV increases as a dog ages, older dogs have the same chance of survival as younger dogs provided they receive urgent surgical treatment.